 This applies to shed security.
 A shed with rotting timber from a lack of maintenance is always going to be an easy target.

-Even if you’ve taken every measure necessary to securing your shed, it’s well worth making sure your shed and everything in it is insured.
+Even though you take every measure necessary to secure your shed, you still need to insure it.
 Most home insurance policies include outbuildings and their contents so it’s best to have a look.